chethuaries19/pollinate/README.md

 ## Detailed Design

-The API built as part of the assignment inserts the timestamp into the Product table which is stored in the MS SQL database.
+The API built as part of the project inserts the timestamp into the Product table which is stored in the MS SQL database.

 The product table is replicated in the API as a model class where the column names are defined as the variables in the class.